fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 +--------------------------------------------------------+
 ```

-Now you can see your Spin applications, their respective labels and their connected NoOps SQL Databases.
+Now you can see your Spin applications, their respective labels and their connected SQLite Databases.

 Though not recommended, if you'd like to unlink your resource while your Spin application is running, you can do so with the following command: